Future Voice and Data Limited – Terms and Conditions of Business

 - The Supplier may require the consent of a third party in order to provide the Services.
 If such third party consent is required, Customer will be responsible for obtaining such consent.

 - The Supplier may need to re-programme the Rented Equipment or Purchased Equipment and Customer Materials to provide the Services.
-All costs incurred by the Supplier in connection with such re-programming will be paid by the Customer.
+All costs incurred by the Supplier in connection with such re-programming will be paid by the Customer, if instigated or requested by the customer.
+The cost would be time based as detailed in the tariff sheet.

 - Where the Customer’s Broadband connection is supplied by a third party, the Supplier assumes no liability or responsibility for such connection.